-Although not an outdoor person by nature, it is a spiritual experience to view the jagged snow-covered mountain peaks and wide expanses of green sliced by rapid rivers, to smell the sagebrush as bison tramp through the blue green bushes and hear sounds of eagles, osprey, falcons soaring above.
+Although not an outdoor person by nature, it is a spiritual experience to view the jagged snow-covered mountain peaks and wide expanses of green sliced by rapid rivers, smell the sagebrush as bison tramp through the blue-green bushes, and hear the sounds of eagles, osprey, and falcons soaring above.
 There is scenery and wildlife to appreciate at every turn.
-From the waterfalls at Artist Point to the confluence of Lamar River and Soda Butte Creek the vistas are breath taking.
+From the waterfalls at Artist Point to the confluence of Lamar River and Soda Butte Creek the vistas are breathtaking.
 There are geothermal features at Mammoth Hot Springs and the Dragon’s cave just beyond Hayden Valley.
 Wild life at day break in the spring can be seen nursing newborns or hunting for food.
-Wolf pups go tumbling down the hillside near their den while bison calves hop in play battles, grizzly mothers climb trees with their cubs and mother badger pushes her young towards their den to avoid aggressive tourists and we capture it all on film.
-The fuchsia pink fire weed, the watermelon red paintbrush and the lavender lupine add spectacular color along with gold and cream wildflowers at every turn.
-We find moose in the willows and coyotes running through sage, beaver dams that flood the front yards of friends in Silver Gate and adorable pikas hiding in rocks formations, and the bald eagles that survey Slough Creek.
+Wolf pups go tumbling down the hillside near their den while bison calves hop in play battles, grizzly mothers climb trees with their cubs and a mother badger pushes her young towards their den to avoid aggressive tourists and we capture it all on film.
+The fuchsia pink fireweed, the watermelon red paintbrush, and the lavender lupine add spectacular color along with gold and cream wildflowers at every turn.
+We find moose in the willows and coyotes running through sage, beaver dams that flood the front yards of friends in Silver Gate and adorable pikas hiding in rock formations, and bald eagles that survey Slough Creek.
 The drama of grizzly and wolf and coyote struggling to survive amidst herds of bison and pronghorn play out on the valley floor along the Lamar River bring us close to nature and allow us to share with each other once-in-a-lifetime moments.

 Bison in the cabin front yard